Edited by Elodi Troskie

-The trams in Europe are functional, convenient and affordable, but they also make for an interesting, more alternative way of getting around the city.
-There is something very romantic and atmospheric about sightseeing Rome by the city’s vintage trams.
-You can book a night tram tour of Rome where you’ll be taken to the historical city centre and visiting sites like the Basilica di San Giovanni, the Piramide and Circo Massimo.
-With food, drinks and live entertainment on board, you’ll have a sightseeing experience like no other.
+The trams in Europe are functional, convenient, and affordable, but they also make for an interesting, more alternative way of getting around the city.
+There is something very romantic and atmospheric about sightseeing in Rome by the city’s vintage trams.
+You can book a night tram tour of Rome where you’ll be taken to the historical city center and visiting sites like the Basilica di San Giovanni, the Piramide, and Circo Massimo.
+With food, drinks, and live entertainment on board, you’ll have a sightseeing experience like no other.
 These tours take place every Saturday night.
 Tickets can be booked online at 59€ per person.

 Embark on a unique experience with Hello, curious traveler!

 Embark on a unique experience with Our personalized, private tours, led by local hosts, make you feel like you’re exploring the city with a knowledgeable friend.
 We’ll take you to well-known sights and reveal Rome’s hidden gems, unveiling stories typically missed by traditional tours.
 So unscript your journey, and see Rome through the eyes of our local hosts!

 We’ll pair you with the perfect host